MasterAI-Inc/libauto/README.md

 while True:
     frame = car.capture()
     car.detect_faces(frame)
-    car.stream(frame)
+    car.stream(frame, to_labs=True)
 ```

 The lower-level class-based interface for the face detector can be found in `auto.models.FaceDetector`.
-The face detector uses OpenCV under the hood (pun _always_ intended!).
+The face detector uses OpenCV under the hood.

 ### Detect people